Jack-Ji/jok/README.md

 It's also a bit **WIP**, please do expect some breaking changes in the future.
-* For those considering develop a 3d game, keep in mind **jok suffer from lack of depth buffer** (just like Playstation 1), which means you need to order objects yourself, and do tessellation when necessary (jok does provide some convenience features, such as atomatic triangles/objects sorting, but they don't work well in all situations, please use carefully).
+* For those considering develop a 3d game, keep in mind **jok suffer from lack of depth buffer** (just like Playstation 1), which means you need to order objects yourself, and do tessellation when necessary (jok does provide some convenience features, such as atomatic triangles/objects sorting, don't count on them working well in all situations however).
 Moreover, you should consider merge your textures into very few ones, which will reduce number of draw-calls per frame significantly.

 ## Third-Party Libraries